deepjs/deep-marked/README.md

 * the clients/protocol (jquery ajax or nodejs fs) to load and parse documents written in that flavour of marked.

 See [marked](https://github.com/chjj/marked) for config and basics usage.

+If you just want to use it quickly : see [deep.marked macros language](#deep-marked-macros-managements)

 ## Meta-language